 The Performing Arts will prepare students for their choice of career in both the world of work and higher education.
-This qualification will also develop transferable skills such as: self-confidence, selfpresentation and communication, collaboration and problem-solving, time management and organisational skills which are highly regarded by higher education and employers.
+This qualification will also develop transferable skills such as: self-confidence, self-presentation and communication, collaboration and problem-solving, time management and organisational skills which are highly regarded by higher education and employers in the UK and United States.

-Exam Board Cambridge Technical
+Exam Board Cambridge Technical Subject Leader Miss E Burns